New Patients 410.989.7132

 Dental Bridges Annapolis, MD

 Dr. Scott Finlay is an Annapolis dentist that uses dental bridges as a solution for patients who have missing teeth.
-There are many types of dental bridges.
-Dr. Finlay will evaluate your condition and help you make the best choice for your long term dental health and happiness.
+Many types of dental bridges are available.
+However, Dr. Finlay will evaluate your condition and help you make the best choice for your long term dental health and happiness.

 What is a Dental Bridge?